aminalaee/sqladmin/docs/configurations.md

 * `list_query`: A method with the signature of `(request) -> stmt` which can customize the list query.
 * `count_query`: A method with the signature of `(request) -> stmt` which can customize the count query.
 * `search_query`: A method with the signature of `(stmt, term) -> stmt` which can customize the search query.
+* `filter_list`: A list of objects that implement the `ColumnFilter` protocol to be displayed in the list page.
+See example below.

 !!! example